-A favorite musician of mine and even better friend is someone you probably don’t know named Kevin Lustrup.
+Kevin Lustrup is a good friend of mine who happens to be one of the greatest artists I’ve ever known.
 Just a fantastic old friend from punk rock youth Chicago.
 I just love his art.
 I mean, I’m madly attracted to it and it turns me on quite a bit.
 Since I am all over the place all the time, I would like to randomly display his art as a moving gallery through this blog post about art.
 While the two aren’t directly related, they are both ardently about the pursuit of beauty and truth, as well as forward thinking writing.

 Last year I noticed he didn’t have a website to showcase his work so I contacted him about gifting him a site and 2 months later the world has access to his genius once again at www.KevinLustrup.com.
 If you like his work, originals are reasonably priced and he’s available for commission work year round so you should gift a family member or friend and buy some work from this prolific genius.

 The other day I was thinking, “at times I wish someone else other than Dylan wrote those Dylan songs…” because as brilliant as he is as a songwriter, he’s such an awful singer my goodness.
 The line of thought fit great in a song and I wrote it.
 The next day I was on a bus going into Manhattan and a drunk old man sitting next to me asked, ” you know who the most overrated singer of all time is?
-Bob Dylan.”
+Bob Dylan.
 Great music, terrible singer.”
-As if to close the book on it.
+As if to close the book on it in my universe.
 Either way, his songs have moved and shaped who I am today, they are incredible and I remain a Dylan fan to this day.

 This is a blog, not a book.
 Enjoy the ride.